 Carolyn Atkins

-Dr. Carolyn Peluso Atkins is a professor in the Department of Communication Sciences and Disorders at West Virginia University.
+Dr. Carolyn Peluso Atkins is a Professor Emerita in the Eberly College of Arts and Sciences (ECAS). in the Department of Communication Sciences and Disorders at West Virginia University.
 She received all of her degrees—a bachelor’s and master’s in rhetoric and public address, a master’s in speech-language pathology, and a doctorate in curriculum and instruction—from WVU.
-She also holds the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association.
+She also held the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association.
+In addition to teaching in ECAS early in her career, she also taught in the Department of Communication Sciences and Disorders in the College of Education and Human Services.

 The recipient of numerous teaching awards, Dr. Atkins was the 2005 West Virginia CASE Professor of the Year.
 This national teaching award, sponsored by the Council for Advancement and Support of Education and the Carnegie Foundation for the Advancement of Teaching, is based on dedication to teaching, commitment to students, and innovative instructional methods.